2008 Men's Ice Hockey World Championships

 The 2008 Men's Ice Hockey World Championships was the 72nd such event hosted by the International Ice Hockey Federation.
 Teams representing 48 countries participated in four levels of competition.
 The competition also served as qualification for division placements in the 2009 competition.
+Russia won the Top Division tournament and became the world champions.
 In the Division I Championship held in April, Austria and Hungary were promoted to the Championship division, while South Korea and Estonia were demoted to Division II.
 In the Division II competition, Romania and Australia were promoted, Ireland and New Zealand were relegated to Division III.
 Greece won the Division III qualification in February, and competed in the Division III competition from March to April.
-In that competition, North Korea and South Africa were promoted to Division II in 2009.
+In that competition, North Korea and South Africa were promoted to Division II for 2009.